Generic name: doxycycline [ DOX-i-SYE-kleen ]

 vaginal itching or discharge.

-Other drugs may interact with doxycycline, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Vibramycin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Vibramycin (doxycycline)